 What kind of food do they serve on Breeze Airways?

 At the time of this writing, not much.
-They are promising extensive “buy onboard” menu in the future, but for now, the only food that you’ll get is a bag of snacks and
+They are promising extensive “buy onboard” menu in the future, but for now, food is limited.

 How comfortable are the seats?